yulong112/DFSG/README.md

 Fig. 4.
 The performance of GLAC-Net.

 ### **Future Prospects**
-Continuous Learning across Scenes in Remote Sensing
+Continuous Learning across Scenes in Remote Sensing.

 ### **Three algorithm implementations of our paradigm:**